simon-anders/htseq/doc/genomic.rst

    If ``chroms`` is a list of chromosome names,  two (or one, see below) ``StepVector`` objects for each chromosome are created, with start index 0 and indefinite length.
-If ``chrom`` is a ``dict``, the keys are used for the chromosome names and the values should be the lengths of the chromosome, i.e., the ``StepVector``s index ranges are then from 0 to these lengths.
+If ``chrom`` is a ``dict``, the keys are used for the chromosome names and the values should be the lengths of the chromosome, i.e., the StepVectors index ranges are then from 0 to these lengths.
 (Note that the term chromosome is used only for convenience.
 Of course, you can as well specify contig IDs or the like.)